-“Just give me the facts”.
+“Just give me the facts”

 We love this stuff and geek out on it.

-So it shouldn’t come as a surprise when we say we are disappointed about the current state of property management.
+It shouldn’t come as a surprise when we say we’re disappointed about the current state of property management.
+Why?
+Let’s turn to the numbers.

-1. A Three-Year Turnover Rate
+1. Three-Year Turnover Rate

+The average job lifespan for a Property Manager (PM) is just three years.
 This brief tenure suggests that many Property Managers are not finding long-term career satisfaction in their roles.

 What can be done to make Property Management a more desirable career?